Zehelein/pg-transactional-outbox/lib/README.md

 ### Polling Listener Setup

-For the polling approach you could use a single database role but it is still advised to use two separate database roles.
+For the polling approach, you could use a single database role but it is still advised to use two separate database roles.
 The roles should not have the `REPLICATION` permission.